hgomezm92/dragons-abyss/README.md

 ## Assets & Credits

-Some assets used in this project are created by third parties.
+Assets used in this project are created by third parties.
 All third-party assets are used according to their respective licenses.
 Proper credits will be provided in-game and/or in the project documentation.